sambit221/vehicle-counter--image-processing/README.md

 -> This project counts vehicle passing through a particular location.
 -> It automatically detects the vehicles (by marking it with a green rectangle and a red point at the centre) and counts while passing through a particular location.

+-> I have given sample.mp4 along with it to display a sample output of how the code runs.

 ### Tools and Languages:
 <img align="left" alt="pycharm" width="26px" src="pycharm.png" />